 Accurate registration is equally important for die cutting, embossing and metallic foil application.
 All of these operations require a high degree of precision to ensure the impression is applied to the intended spot on the sheet.

-When designing printed pieces, it helps to know the registration tolerances of various printing operations.
-We recommend you get your printer involved early in the creative process so your design can be optimized for the best possible visual appeal and cost effectiveness.
+Knowing the registration tolerances of various printing operations helps when designing printed pieces.
+We recommend getting your printer involved early in the creative process so your design can be optimized for the best possible visual appeal and cost effectiveness.

 If you have any questions about Registration or any other printing related topic, just give us a call.
 For over 30 years, Formax has been providing printing-related guidance to people just like you.